eschibli/twitter-toolbox/README.md

 ```bash
 pip install twitter-nlp-toolkit
 ```

+To utilize the sentiment analysis package, you will also need to install SpaCy's small English language model.

+'''bash
+python -m spacy download en_core_web_sm
+'''

 While the package is still under active development, the following functionality is expected to be stable:

 ## Listener